syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 ---
-layout : post
+layout: post
-title : AutoCompleteSource mode for Syncfusion® AutoComplete control in Xamarin.iOS description : Learn how to use AutoCompleteSource in AutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: Syncfusion® AutoComplete Source Mode for Xamarin.iOS
+description: Learn how to use AutoCompleteSource in AutoComplete control to populate items and configure data sources.
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

 # Populating Items